MaorSagi/RaceFit/README.md

 ```

 ## Data

-The database of the cyclists, races, and teams can not be publish currently, part of the data might be publish soon.
-In the meantime, data description can be found in the paper under "The IPT’s Cyclists’ Workouts and Races Dataset" section.
+Most of the data is accessible and can be downloaded [here]([url](https://www.ise.bgu.ac.il/clusters/CyclistRaceData.zip)), The data csv files should be located in the working directory in "db" folder.
+Data description can be found in the paper under "The IPT’s Cyclists’ Workouts and Races Dataset" section and in the README file contained in the ZIP file.
+**The database of the Training Peaks cyclist workouts can not be published, STRAVA workouts are available in the ZIP file.

 ## Running instructions